u16rogue/page-v1/articles/local-markdown/podman-containers-as-a-sandbox.md

         - `/bin/sh` - The command the container will execute.
 This gives us a shell inside the container.

 ## Creating a container for a persistent sandbox
-If you need a sandbox that you'll continue using more akin to an actual VM.
+If you need a sandbox that you'll continue using after, more akin to a VM use case.

     - `podman create --name sandbox -it docker.io/library/alpine:3.20.3 /bin/sh`
         - `--name sandbox` - Give it a name (optional) but makes it easier to reference.
 This need to be unique.